 But did you know that they’re equally important for SEO?

-I just checked the Moz cast for recent statistics on images in search, and at the time this article was published, more than 30% of Google Search results featured images.
+I just checked the Moz cast for recent statistics on images in search, and at the time this article was published, almost 20% of Google Search results featured images.

 Given that Google’s vision for the future includes a move towards visual search, an increasing number of people will be using images to discover information on the web.